Yeah 3x: Controversy

-British producer and DJ Calvin Harris claimed that "Yeah 3x" plagiarised his 2009 single "I'm Not Alone".
+Scottish producer and DJ Calvin Harris claimed that "Yeah 3x" plagiarised his 2009 single "I'm Not Alone".
 He tweeted, "Choked on my cornflakes when I heard [the] new Chris Brown single this morning.
 Do you know what I mean?"
 After receiving many abusive messages from Brown's fans after posting the comment, he later tweeted, "I don't care that you call me a nobody.
 Stealing is still stealing, doesn't matter who you are! ...
 Because Chris Brown is an international celebrity doesn't make it OK to rip off a guy from [the] UK not many people have heard of."

 When asked in an interview with Australia's Herald Sun if Brown knew him, Harris replied, "Well, he's never heard of me, that's the funniest thing.
 But the producer he's worked with, DJ Frank E, has definitely heard of me.
 He's a respected producer, he's worked with Tiësto on a few tracks, perhaps that's where the link is.
 It's all a bit of fun."
 Brown later spoke with Harris and upon hearing the similarities between the two songs, had Harris' name added to the songwriting credits.